SkylineCommunications/dataminer-docs/develop/devguide/Connector/UIComponentsMatrixSettingCrosspoints.md

 Summary:

 - QAction 1: Triggers on write of matrix, process the data to put it into a buffer parameter in a certain format.
-Set flag to true if it is false. (false indicates a set is being executed).
+Set flag to true if it is false (false indicates a set is being executed).
 - QAction 2: Triggers on a flag parameter to take one crosspoint from the buffer, send it to a command and set flag to false.
 - Group is executed with command to perform the setting.
 - Trigger after group to put the flag back to true (back to step 2 until buffer is empty).